Henry Thackthwaite: After the War

-Thackthwaite was demobbed 25 October 1946 and returned to his parents home in Beaminster, Dorset.
+Thackthwaite was demobbed 25 October 1946 and returned to his parents' home in Beaminster, Dorset.
 From the early 1950s, he taught Latin and French privately as well as at the local Beaminster and Netherbury Grammar School.
 In 1962/3 he moved to the Cardozo family home in St Cyr near Tours, France.

 From the early 1970s, Thackthwaite lived in the small village of Bourg du Bost between Ribérac and Aubeterre in the north-west of the Dordogne department.
 While there he taught French to young English children whose parents had bought property in the area.
 By 1982, his health was failing and he returned to the UK, taking up residence at the Royal Star and Garter Retirement home in west London on 29 June.

+Personal life and death

+Thackthwaite married Jeanne Charlotte-Marie Piette (1907–1989) sometime before 1939, possibly abroad.
+The couple had no children.

-He died there on 8 November 1982.
+Thackthwaite died at the Royal Star and Garter retirement home in west London on 8 November 1982.